Pylons/substanced/docs/index.rst

 Optional Dependencies
 ---------------------

-Use of the :attr:`substanced.file.USE_MAGIC` constant for guessing file types from stream content requires the ``python-magic`` library, which works without extra help on Linux systems, but requires special dependency installations on Mac OS and Windows systems.
+Use of the :py:attr:`substanced.file.USE_MAGIC` constant for guessing file types from stream content requires the ``python-magic`` library, which works without extra help on Linux systems, but requires special dependency installations on Mac OS and Windows systems.
 You'll need to follow these steps on those